shyim/FroshAlgolia/readme.md

 transmitted by adding their names in the plugin configuration under *Blocked article attributes*.
 Add all attribute names here and delimit them with a colon.

-Article properties
+Article properties and instant search faceting
 =====
-All article properties are published to Algolia index.
+All article properties are published to Algolia index by default.
+If an option is marked as *filterable* it will be automatically added to the filter-sidebar on the instant search page.
+If you don´t want that a filter is shown there, simply remove the *filterable flag* from the option and recompile your theme.